aj3705/serverless-microservices/README.md

-# Serverless Microservices
+# Serverless Microservices - Sample implementation

-This tutorial is an implementation of the guidence on _how to authorize access to Azure DevOps Rest APIs_ that is available [here][1].
+This tutorial provides step by step guidance for implementing an example serverless microservices architecture based on Azure serverless services [here][1].

 In this tutorial you will:
 - [Create an Azure App Service Web App and register it with with Azure DevOps.](#u1)